leehaesung/TensorFlow-Powered_Robot_Vision/README.md

 ## Requirements and Installation

- * Install Webcam driver on your Rapsberry Pi.
+ * Install a webcam driver on your Rapsberry Pi.
  ```
  sudo apt-get install fswebcam
  ```